Michael Curry (bishop)

-Michael Bruce Curry (born March 13, 1953) is an American retired bishop who was the 27th presiding bishop and primate of the Episcopal Church.
+Michael Bruce Curry (born March 13, 1953) is an American retired bishop who was the 27th presiding bishop and primate of the Episcopal Church, which is a Mainline Protestant denomination in the Anglican tradition.
 Elected in 2015, he was the first African American elected to the role, having previously served as Bishop of North Carolina from 2000 to 2015.
 His tenure as presiding bishop ended on November 1, 2024, and he was succeeded by Sean Rowe.

 Early life and education

-Curry noted in his autobiography that both sides of his family were descended from slaves and sharecroppers in North Carolina and Alabama.
-He was born in Maywood, Illinois, a suburb just west of Chicago.
-His grandfather and great-grandfather were Baptist ministers.
+Curry was born in Maywood, Illinois, a suburb just west of Chicago.
 His parents were Dorothy and the Rev. Kenneth Curry, who had been Baptists but became Episcopalians when they were allowed to drink from the same chalice as whites in racially segregated Ohio.
+His grandfather and great-grandfather had both been Baptist ministers.
 His mother died when he was young; his father and grandmother raised him.
+Curry noted in his autobiography that both sides of his family were descended from slaves and sharecroppers in North Carolina and Alabama.

 Curry attended public schools in Buffalo, New York.
 He graduated with high honors from Hobart College in Geneva, New York, in 1975.
 He then earned a Master of Divinity degree, in 1978, from the Yale Divinity School, in association with Berkeley Divinity School.
 Curry has also studied at The College of Preachers, Princeton Theological Seminary, Wake Forest University, the Ecumenical Institute at St. Mary's Seminary in Baltimore, and the Institute of Islamic, Christian, and Jewish Studies.